-R1234yf is a valid alternative to valid alternative to R134a for light commercial systems because of some compressor models for this its low specific cooling capacity. refrigerant in its catalogue, but Its use would require a completely nowadays its use is limited to new product line that, at this stage, does not seem to not be a solution for this market segment.
+R1234yf is a valid alternative to valid alternative to R134a for light replace R134a, and Embraco commercial systems because of offers some compressor models its low specific cooling capacity. for this catalogue, but nowadays its use new product line that, at this applications.
+R1234ze considered as a refrigerant in its Its use would require a completely limited to very specific stage, does not seem to not be a is not solution for this market segment.